 14. Why emphasize pledges?

 Pledges allow donors to consider giving more than is possible through one-time gifts.
 This is important in a campaign of this magnitude.

 15. Is a pledge, fulfilled through check or cash payments, the only type of gifts accepted?

 While commitments as such are typical to most campaigns, other types of donations, such as gifts of stock, are also options.

 16. Can trust and estate gifts be made to the campaign?

 Because the needs of the campaign require immediate funding, gifts of cash and securities are generally sought.
-If a donor offers a planned gift, he or she should be thanked and referred to the campaign office to discuss the options available in making such a gift.
+If you decide to offer a planned gift, please contact the campaign office to discuss the options available in making such a gift.